slinderman/theano_pyglm/README.md

 Generalized linear models for neural spike train modeling, in Python!
 With GPU-accelerated fully-Bayesian inference, MAP inference, and network priors.

+*NOTE* This project is undergoing substantial revision.
+Please stay tuned for more updates!

 usage
 -
 First, install Theano version 0.6.0 from here: